north1432/firstapp/README.md

 firstapp
 ========
-This is just a test first app
+This is just a test first app.
+Nothing to see here.
+Trust me, really.